 - Insurance summary of the organization

-Well managed nonprofit organizations should have this information easily available.
+It might seem like a lot, but well-managed nonprofit organizations should have this information easily available.
 I suggest that an online shared file directory (like Google Drive or OneDrive) is the most practical way to manage and share this information.
 The group’s accountant and attorney should have their own copy of each key document.

 Discuss any item that isn’t clear or does not make sense.
 At this point you’ll be ready to serve as a strong position to serve as a well-informed board member for your organization.

+What next?
+That may depend on your role and your organization.
 For more information on improving performance of nonprofit organizations, request a copy of my booklet “What every nonprofit board member should know”.
 It is free to officers and directors of nonprofit organizations.